★★★★★

 It may be time to get out the ice and heat packs.
 Typically, cold compresses help to reduce swelling right after an injury.
 Heat works to relax and loosen stiff muscles, as well as promote increased blood flow.
 You can try one or the other or even alternate between both hot and cold.

 Make stretching a regular habit.
-Stretching helps loosen up the muscles and get your blood flowing.
-Stretching improves your flexibility and can help prevent knot formation.
+Stretching helps tight muscles, improves circulation, and reduces recurring shoulder blade knots.
+It also improves your flexibility and can help prevent knot formation.

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.